 Be sure to keep the seed pods away from animals and children.
 Rake them up as soon as they begin to fall and teach your little ones and all of your children never to put the seedpods in their mouths.
 Do not assume an older child, or even an adult who may be unfamiliar with mimosa trees knows not to do so.

-The flowers and leaves are not toxic and some people cook them and eat them like vegetable or make tea from them but avoid the seedpods and seeds (John Minton, Gardens of Tomorrow).
+The flowers and leaves are not toxic and some people cook them and eat them like vegetables or make tea from them, but avoid the seedpods and seeds (John Minton, Gardens of Tomorrow).

 © 2012 C E Clark